What are timing belts? What do timing belts do?

 If you’re in the market for a new or used car, it’s a good idea to ask about the timing belt.

-Cars with rubber timing belts will require belt replacement at some point, while those with a timing chain/variable-valve system won’t need replacing (assuming engine oil and filters are changed regularly, as mentioned).
+Cars with rubber timing belts will require belt replacement at some point, while those with a timing chain/variable-valve system are unlikely to need replacing (assuming engine oil and filters are changed regularly, as mentioned).

 Cars with timing chains in the UK